gbif/data-blog/content/post/2021-04-22-microsoft-azure-and-gbif.md

 # use derived_dataset_prep() if you just want to test
 derived_dataset(
 citation_data = citation_data,
-title = "Research dataset derived from GBIF snapshot on MS Azure", description = "I used Azure and apache-spark to filter GBIF snapshot 2021-04-13.", source_url = "https://zenodo.org/fake_upload", user="your_gbif_user_name",
+title = "Research dataset derived from GBIF snapshot on MS Azure.", description = "I used Azure and apache-spark to filter GBIF snapshot 2021-04-13.", source_url = "https://zenodo.org/fake_upload", user="your_gbif_user_name",